Lattice Point Asymptotics and Volume Growth on Teichmuller space: Outline of Proof.

 Let $\cP(1,\dots,1) \subset \qonetg$ denote the subset where the all zeroes of the quadratic differential are distinct. $\cP(1,\dots,1)$ is called the {\em principal stratum}.
 Its complement in $\qonetg$ is the {\em multiple zero locus}.
-We will need the following: \begin{theorem} For any $x \in \cT_g$, the measure $s_x$ gives zero weight to the multiple zero locus. \end{theorem}
+It is easy to see that the measures $s_X$ are defined for all $X$ and that this family of measures is smooth away from the multiple zero locus.
+We will also need the following: \begin{theorem} For any $X \in \cT_g$, the measure $s_X$ gives zero weight to the multiple zero locus. \end{theorem}

 \bold{Proof.} See appendix A.